postazure/SecretSantaSelectorV2/README.md

 1. When your participants access their URLs they will see their assignments

 # Known Issues
-- This application only handles couples, no single participants.
 - Cannot be used with less than 4 people.